antonig/VBScript/README.md

 ## prio
 Handy priority queue class.

+## persistent dict
+Class To save And recover a dictionary To/from a file.
+The dictionary can have Array items

 ## srt_time_offset
 Adds/substracts an offset to all times in a SRT video subtitle file.